BananaSupreme/Willow/Docs/Blocking.md

 - At the moment all assemblies must be loaded at start-up, it makes a command builder in the UI impossible we should find a solution on how the different parts of the system need to load and unload what they require at runtime.
-- remove interceptors
-- Plugin store
+- Plugin store, I mean that also means how does the app detect plugins...
 - Nugets, and how do we compose the project, and manage dependencies, I feel like this part will cause us a lot of headaches
 - Commands source generator